 Gianna’s dream was to eventually play for the University of Connecticut and in the WNBA, places where her name or reputation wouldn’t matter.
 She would have to prove she was good enough.
 Those who saw her in games played at the under-10 through under-15 levels were describing Gianna as “prodigiously talented.”
 Kobe himself told a newspaper columnist that his family name was “in good hands” with his daughter.

 The vast sense of unfulfilled potential, in part, makes Gianna’s death hard to assimilate.
 The same could be said of Kobe.
 With all he accomplished, there’s the nagging notion he would be doing more to reshape ideas and perspectives.
 But now we’ll never know.

 It’s been a year since they’ve been gone and it still feels like a fleeting moment.
 It’s the open wound that will not heal, one of those times everyone will remember where they were when they first heard the news.

 Kobe may have been born in Philly.
 But he was an LA guy.
 It is why the Lakers drew on his Mamba identity for inspiration in winning a 17th NBA title in 2019-20.
 It is why Staples Center was covered in jerseys, tributes and makeshift alters for days after his death was confirmed.

 Because, when it was all said and done about Kobe Bean Bryant, there was a substance to the style.

 Mike Terry has written about sports since 1985 for the San Bernardino Sun, USA Today, Washington Post, and Los Angeles Times, and continues to contribute to the San Fernando Valley Sun/El Sol newspaper in San Fernando, CA. He and his wife Gayle live in Los Angeles.

-Read more of BET.com's tribute to Kobe Bryant a year after his passing:
+Read more of BET.com's tribute to Kobe Bryant on the third anniversary of his passing: